mpournaras/MechaCar_statistical_Analysis/README.md

 ### Results
 The next step is to conduct a t-test on the suspension coil data to determine whether there is a statistical difference between the mean of this provided sample dataset and a hypothesized, potential population dataset.
 Using the presumed population mean of **1500 PSI**, we conclude the following:

-* First lets look at the t-test results across all manufacturing lots:
+* First let's look at the t-test results across all manufacturing lots:

 ![d3](https://github.com/mpournaras/MechaCar_statistical_Analysis/blob/main/Resources/mecha_coil_t-test_all_lots.png)